DaniloASP/RatesOfAdaptation/10_Simulations/README.md

 Assess the impact of population structure on the estimation of the rate of adaptation.
+Simulations run by Prof. Julien Yann Dutheil (https://www.evolbio.mpg.de/person/40579/15929)

 ```bash
 NTHREADS=20